muahmad-hub/P2P-Project/README.md

 That memory stayed with me.
 It made me wonder: what if people in disaster-prone areas could still connect even if central infrastructure failed?

 This project is a small step toward that idea.
-It’s not production-ready, but building it gave me hands-on experience with distributed systems, resilience, and fault tolerance—concepts I now see not just as technical challenges, but as life-saving possibilities.
+It is nowhere near disaster-ready—it’s a simple proof-of-concept—but it gave me hands-on experience with distributed systems, fault tolerance, and resilience.
+More importantly, it showed me how even small-scale technical experiments can connect to real-world humanitarian challenges.
 ## Quick Overview
 This is a peer-to-peer (P2P) distributed messaging system that allows nodes to communicate directly without relying on a central server.
 - **Network Type**: Partial mesh topology with automatic peer discovery and dynamic routing